IBM-EPBL/IBM-Project-2034-1658423887/README.md

 To accomplish this, we have to complete all the activities and tasks listed below

-Data Collection.
+ Data Collection:

-    Collect the dataset or Create the dataset
+    - [x] Collect the dataset or Create the dataset

-Data Preprocessing.
+ Data Preprocessing:

     Import the ImageDataGenerator library